Many of those who exhort others to “learn economics” barely grasp marginalism, as can readily be verified by posing the following simple question:

 Competing Theories of Value

-Reading through both explanations should highlight something that anyone who has actually bothered to learn economics will already be aware of: Mises and Marx don’t actually disagree on the nature of what’s occurring, they just explain it in different ways.
+Reading through both explanations should highlight something that anyone who has actually bothered to learn economics will already be aware of: Menger and Marx don’t actually disagree on the nature of what’s occurring, they just explain it in different ways.

 Since most “learn economics” types have never read any economics beyond basic marginalism, they tend conflate explanations of utility (use value) with the competing theories of STV and LTV… so for the absolute avoidance of doubt all economists (yup, including Marx) share the orthodox view that the prices of goods arise from market forces.
 This has never been even remotely controversial.

-Austrian economists theorise that the utility (use value) of a good is perfectly synonymous with its market price (exchange value).
+As highlighted above by von Mises, Austrian economists theorise that the utility (use value) of a good is perfectly synonymous with its market price (exchange value).
 This is the Subjective Theory of Value.
 However, as we’ve just seen, in the instance of capital goods the market price is tethered to profitability; anything profitable has a non-zero value that increases linearly with said profitability.
 Austrians are thus highlighting that:

 - …the profitability of a capital good depends on the utility of whatever it’s producing…